UCSCRocketry/Git-workshop-excercise/README.md

-# Git workshop excercise
+# Git workshop exercise
 UCSC Rocket Team 2026/27 Git onboarding Workshop

-## Workshop Excercise
+## Workshop Exercise

-This excercise provides a simple task that will introduce you to colaborative work though github here at Rocket Team.
+This exercise provides a simple task that will introduce you to collaborative work through GitHub here at Rocket Team.

-Steps to this excercise:
+Steps to this exercise:
 1. Assign yourself to the "Missing Data" Issue
 2. Create your own branch to make your code changes in.
 3. Follow the instructions on the "Missing Data" issue to make changes accordingly to the files in this repository.
 4. Commit and push your changes to your branch.
-    5. Once you have made the nesscarry changes, create a "Pull Request", fix any merge issue that may appear.
+5. Once you have made the necessary changes, create a "Pull Request" and fix any merge issues that may appear.
 6. Request review from @OceancattUCSC.

 ## Git command cheat sheet

-Here are some quick references for common Git commands and example usage that are useful during the when working with a Git repository.
+Here are some quick references for common Git commands and example usage that are useful when working with a Git repository.

 ### Setting up a Git Repo